sadasystems/gcp_disaster_recovery/README.md

 impersonnate service account.
 An impersonnate service accout requires twol roles:
 `service account token creator` and `service account user roles`.

+The impersonnate service account requires network user permission for the network sub-project at which an instance runs.
+A network sub-project has the prefix 'ent-net-mta-host'.

 Along with the impersonnate service account, it requires a service account to create a VM.
 This service account requires at least three roles, those are `compute instance admin`, `compute network admin` and `compute network user` roles.
 When an application needs to access Google Services, please, ensure that permissions and roles to access it.

 You can add service accounts information to a project level terragrunt.hcl file.
 For example, `infrastructure/mta/rnd/mtaapp/terragrunt.hcl` file.